-success, the AMF shall include this S-NSSAI in the allowed NSSAI; or
+a) success, the AMF shall include this S-NSSAI in the allowed NSSAI; or

-failure, the AMF shall include this S-NSSAI in the rejected NSSAI with the reject cause "S-NSSAI is not available due to the failed or revoked network slice-specific authorization and authentication" in the rejected NSSAI.
+b) failure, the AMF shall include this S-NSSAI in the rejected NSSAI for the failed or revoked NSSAA with the reject cause "S-NSSAI is not available due to the failed or revoked network slice-specific authorization and authentication".

+If authorization is revoked for an S-NSSAI that is in the current allowed NSAAI for en access type, the AMF shall:

+a) provide a new allowed NSSAI to the UE, excluding the S-NSSAI for which authorization is revoked; and

+b) provide a new reject NSSAI for the failed or revoked NSSAA, including the S-NSSAI in the the rejected NSSAI for which the authorization is revoked, with the reject cause "S-NSSAI is not available due to the failed or revoked network slice-specific authorization and authentication".